MicrosoftLearning/mslearn-fabric/Instructions/Labs/14-create-a-star-schema-model.md

 1. Select the **Reporting** tab of the ribbon and choose **New semantic model**.
 This enables you to create a new semantic model using only specific tables and views from your data warehouse, for use by data teams and the business to build reports.

-1. Name the semantic model "Taxi Revenue", ensure it's in the workspace you just created, and select the following tables:
+1. Name the semantic model **Taxi Revenue**, ensure it's in the workspace you just created, and select the following tables:
    - Date
    - Trip
    - Geography